 Bukhara is a city located in Uzbekistan with a rich history and culture.
-It was once an important stop on the Silk Road and today is a popular destination for travelers interested in learning about the country’s past and experiencing its unique blend of Eastern and Western influences.
+It was once an important stop on the Silk Road.
+Today, it is a popular destination for travelers interested in learning about the country’s past and experiencing its unique blend of Eastern and Western influences.

 Where to Stay in Bukhara